Thank you for subscribing

 It’s important to report the incident while the details are still fresh in your mind.
 If you choose to make a claim, the faster you make a claim, the faster it can be resolved.
 RACV Insurance enables you to make a car insurance claim online in about 10 minutes or call us on 13 19 03.

-Organise towing if needed
+Organise towing for your car if needed

 Your car should not be driven away from the scene if it has sustained major damage.
 This could include brakes or lights not functioning, damaged bodywork that could cause injury, signs of engine damage, or leaking fluids.